Flea Markets in Los Angeles

 More information: Read here our full review of PCC Flea Market

-They open on the first and fourth Sunday of every month.
-The admission fee varies depending on which day and time customers arrive, check out our full review for more information.
-This market is very pet-friendly, so you can bring your dog along for the ride!
+It is open on the first and fourth Sunday of every month.
+Admission fees vary depending on the day and time of arrival, so check out our full review for more information.
+This market is very pet-friendly, so you can bring your dog along!

-Some customers claim that this market is overpriced, however, the selection of quality products is impressive and certainly worth the admission fee.
-The Santa Monica Airport antique and collectible market is definitely worth visiting.
+Although some customers claim that this market is overpriced, the selection of quality products is certainly impressive and worth the admission fee.
+The Santa Monica Airport Antique and Collectible Market is definitely worth a visit.

 Where: 3050 Airport Ave, Santa Monica, 90405, CA USA